d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 <aside class="notice">When loading a clone file, login using an iLO account with full administrative privileges (such as the Administrator account) to ensure all system parameters are cloned successfully.</aside>

 <aside class="notice">When working with iLO Managment Accounts or iLO Federation Groups, remove entries from the JSON clone file (within the relevant dictionary) in order to perform deletion.
-In order to create new accounts on the server, simply add relevant nested dictionaries to the JSON file. <font color="#ff0000"> The default Administrator account can not be deleted using serverclone.</font>
+In order to create new accounts on the server, simply add relevant nested dictionaries to the JSON file.</aside>

+<aside class="notice">The Administrator account can not be deleted using serverclone.</aside>

-<aside class="notice">If settings for a particular type should not be changed, it is suggested to completely omit this dictionary from the JSON clone file.
+<aside class="notice">If settings for a particular type should not be changed, it is suggested to completely omit this dictionary from the JSON clone file.</aside>

 #### Parameters